 All ALS geochemical hub laboratories are accredited to ISO/IEC 17025:2017.
 As part of the QAQC processes, pulp duplicates are sent from ALS to Hazen Research (Colorado, USA) for Te analysis.
 Table 5 shows an overview of the methods used.
-The "Over-range method" applies to samples where assay result reached upper detection limit of the primary method.
+The "Over-range method" applies to samples where assay result reached upper detection limit of the primary method or within the range where the method is best suited.